-The National Buffalo Wing Festival celebrates the “Chicken Wing” or as they are known nationally as “Buffalo Wings”, which have become a national food icon.
-Invented in 1964 at the world-famous Anchor Bar by Frank and Teresa Bellissimo, of Buffalo, NY is the official “Home of the BuffaloWing”.
+The National Buffalo Wing Festival celebrates the “Chicken Wing”, known nationally as “Buffalo Wings”, which have become a national food icon.
+Invented in 1964 at the world-famous Anchor Bar by Teresa Bellissimo, Buffalo, NY has become the official “Home of the BuffaloWing”.
 The popularity of the chicken wing has made it America’s #1 appetizer.
-Last year alone over 13.5 billion wings were consumed by Americans, 1.3billion on Super Bowl Weekend alone.
+Last year alone over 13.5 billion wings were consumed by Americans, 1.3 billion on Super Bowl Weekend alone.

-Realizing that one was needed, Drew Cerza, Buffalo’s beloved “Wing King” rallied the community to create what is now one of the most recognized Food Festival in the country.
-That was 21 years ago.
-Since then, the festival has welcomed over 1.4 million attendees that have eaten almost 6 million wings weighing more than 220 tons.
-Over 150 restaurants have participated and over $420,000 has been raised for local charities.
-The festival has survived a pandemic, inflation and have even hosted a wedding ceremony.
-The National Buffalo Wing Festival has become one of the best culinary road trips in America.
+Realizing that we needed to create one, our community rallied with me to create what is now one of the most recognized food festivals in the country.
+That was 22 years ago, and since then we have had over 1.2 million attendees that have eaten approximately 5.7 million wings weighing more than 215 tons.
+We have had over 150 participating restaurants and raised over $440,000 for local charities.
+We have survived a pandemic, inflation and have found a new location in Highmark Stadium, “Home of the Buffalo Bills”.

 The Wingfest has drawn the attention of media throughout the world, including many appearances on Fox News, CNN, The Travel Channel, The Food Network, CBS Morning Show, ABC News, The View and Regis and Kelly, NBC’S Today Show, and was also the subject for a PBS Documentary.

 The festival also drew the attention of the Food Network as Food Icon Bobby Flay came to Buffalo for a chicken wing throwdown and Emeril Lagasse filmed the festival for a show on Buffalo Wings.